spar65/spehar-portfolio/README-Crypto.md

 **FarmCreditBank Trading Platform** is a comprehensive full-stack blockchain-based application designed for trading agricultural tokens on the Ethereum network.
 This sophisticated platform combines modern web technologies with blockchain integration to create a secure, scalable, and user-friendly trading environment for agricultural financial instruments.

 ---
+### 🌾 Key Skill or Success

+**Proof of Concept** Independenly navigated and successfully implemented a Block Chain Solution that could impact an industry if implemented.
+Financial impact would exceed multi-milion dollars, new finacial strategies and new processes that would increase speed and reduce risk and meet compliance requirements.

+---

 ### 🏗️ Technical Architecture